House of Teururai

 The House of Teururai was the reigning family of the kingdom of Huahine and Maia'o between Ari'imate's coronation in 1852 and Teha'apapa III's cession of the kingdom to France in 1895.
 Teururai kings first ruled Huahine in the middle of the 19th century.
 By the end 19th century, a member of the Teururai dynasty also held thrones in Raiatea.

-Teururai monarchs ruled Huahine and Maia'o (from 1852) and Raiatea (from 1885) until the 1895 abdication of the each monarch during the French Third Republic annexation.
-The cadet line, the elected monarch of Raiatea, of the Teururai was deposed in 1888 whereas the senior line, for 7 years more, ruled until their Queen was deposed by French in 1895.
+Teururai monarchs ruled Huahine and Maia'o (from 1852) and Raiatea (from 1885) until French annexation.
+The cadet line, the elected monarch of Raiatea, was deposed in 1888; whereas the senior line, the monarch of Huahine, ruled until being deposed in 1895.

 Ari'imate was the first Teururai ruler of Huahine and Maia'o, from 1852.
 The Teururai is closely related to the other Tahitian royal dynasty as the Royal family of Tahiti, then to the Royal family of Raiatea.
 From this Huahinean line comes the last royal line of Raiatea and Tahaa.